-In Fall 2019, the City of Bellevue conducted outreach to Condominium Associations and other residential apartments in the vicinity of the project site.
-The City also sent out a flyer in the mail to residents and businesses that might be affected by construction.
+In the fall of l 2019, the City of Bellevue conducted outreach to condominium associations and other residential apartments in the vicinity of the project site.
+The city also sent out a flyer in the mail to residents and businesses that might be affected by construction.

 Please contact Jessica Guthrie (JGuthrie@bellevuewa.gov or 425-452-5215) if you would like to meet with city staff regarding this project. .